 Bobcat T190 Brake Pack

 The Bobcat T190 brake assembly contains the brake pack.
 The brake pack consists of the large brake piston, a Belleville washer that pushes the brake piston down to lock the brake disc, and the brake discs and spacers (often referred to together as the brake discs, brake disc pack, or stack).
 These components interface with the upper drive shaft to achieve deceleration (aka: braking).
+When it comes time to fix a final drive, brake packs and brake assemblies often come into play.

 Brake Disc Pack